Video shows ‘hero’ semi driver, unable to brake, narrowly avoid Ohio school bus - NewsBreak

 Nearing the end of his morning route, with about 15 students on board, Boyland was stopped while picking up students on their way to school.

-“First time with kids on the bus, you’ve really got to get in that driving mode and just take your training to the best that you know you can do,” said Boyland.Mike Tyson appears to punch airline passenger, video shows
+“First time with kids on the bus, you’ve really got to get in that driving mode and just take your training to the best that you know you can do,” said Boyland.Best Buy recalls Insignia air fryers due to fire hazard

 On his second to last stop, cameras on and inside the bus show a student just sitting down when they hear the sound of a truck horn coming from behind.